Blockbuster (DC Comics): Roland Desmond

 Roland Desmond becomes the second Blockbuster after a severe illness forces him to be treated with experimental steroids.
 Like his brother Mark, Roland becomes a child-minded super-strong monster.
-He runs wild in the Southwest before Batman and Starman (Will Payton) bring his rampage to an end.
+He rampages in the Southwest before being stopped by Batman and Starman (Will Payton).

-Desmond becomes obsessed with elevating himself above his debilitated brain and make a pact with the demon Neron to restore his mind in exchange for his soul.
+Desmond becomes obsessed with elevating himself greatly above his debilitated brain.
+A pact with the demon Neron restores his intelligence at the cost of his soul.
+Desmond embarks once more on a career of crime and destruction, even after his soul is restored.
 He begins his revived criminal career by causing chaos in Manchester, Alabama, although his schemes are foiled by Impulse.

-Desmond later moves to his mother's hometown of Blüdhaven.
-He forces the crime lord Angel Marin out of power and takes over the city's criminal rackets.
-Desmond plans to build a criminal empire in Blüdhaven that will enable him to extend his dominion over Gotham City, Star City, Metropolis, and New York City.
+Desmond moves to his mother's hometown of Blüdhaven, where he forces crime lord Angel Marin out of power and takes over the city's criminal rackets.
+Desmond plans to build a criminal empire in Blüdhaven that would eventually enable him to extend his dominion over Gotham, Star City, Metropolis, and New York's underworlds.
+For that purpose, he hires corrupt members of the city's police department, including Police Chief Redhorn and Inspector Dudley Soames.

+Despite his swift and vicious consolidation of power, Blockbuster's hold on Blüdhaven's organized crime is weakened by the intervention of the city's new protector, Nightwing (Dick Grayson, the former Robin), who, with Oracle's help, foils Desmond's plans at every turn.
+Oracle often removes money from Blockbuster's accounts and he has a man working to stop and find Oracle, named Vogel.

-Desmond later develops albinism and a heart defect as a side effect of his initial transformation and receives a heart transplant in Gorilla City which restores his health.
-He is consolidating his control over Blüdhaven and contemplating a takeover of Gotham City when he is killed by Tarantula (Catalina Flores).
+As a further result of his initial transformation, Desmond develops albinism and a heart defect.
+He was restored to (comparative) health by a heart transplant from one of the talking apes of Gorilla City, and is in the process of consolidating his control over Blüdhaven when he is killed by Tarantula.

-In Blackest Night, Blockbuster is resurrected as a Black Lantern.
-He later returns permanently following the DC Rebirth relaunch.
-In Nightwing #96, he is killed by Heartless.
+In the Blackest Night event, Roland's corpse is reanimated by a black power ring and recruited to the Black Lantern Corps.

+Blockbuster is resurrected following The New 52 reboot and the DC Rebirth relaunch, which rebooted the continuity of the DC universe.
+Nightwing battles Blockbuster, who learns his secret identity of Dick Grayson.
+When Nightwing defeats Blockbuster, the people of Blüdhaven stand up to him.
+Blockbuster's gang desert him after Batgirl reveals that Blockbuster owns Blüdhaven Private Prisons, where they had all served time.
+Blockbuster flees into an alley, where he is killed by the villain Heartless.

-Blockbuster III
+Third Blockbuster

-In 52, Lex Luthor creates a new Blockbuster to serve as an opponent of his manufactured hero team Infinity, Inc. Little is revealed about this Blockbuster, save for the fact that Luthor possesses some measure of control over his actions and level of strength.
-With controlled interference from Lex Luthor, Blockbuster kills Trajectory, a member of Infinity, Inc.
+In the series 52, Lex Luthor creates a new Blockbuster to serve as an opponent of his manufactured hero team Infinity, Inc. Little is revealed about this Blockbuster, save for the fact that Luthor possesses some measure of control over his actions and level of strength.
+Luthor also comments that he is stronger than either of the previous two Blockbusters.

-Martian Manhunter's disguise

-A Blockbuster appears among the villains exiled to an alien world in Salvation Run.
-In issue #3, Blockbuster is revealed to be Martian Manhunter, who disguised himself as Blockbuster to observe the exiled villains.
+Blockbuster appears among the villains exiled to an alien world in Salvation Run.
+In issue #3, Blockbuster is revealed to be Martian Manhunter who disguised himself to observe the exiled villains on Batman's behalf.